DynoW/pclp-vscode/README.md

 You will see the output of the program in the `Terminal` tab at the bottom.

 You can use breakpoints by clicking on the lines.
 You should see a red dot there.
-That is where your program will pause and let you inspect variables in the pannel on the right. (you can see in the example n = 10)
+That is where your program will pause and let you inspect variables in the panel on the right. (you can see in the example n = 10)

 ![screenshot-2](https://raw.githubusercontent.com/DynoW/images/refs/heads/main/pclp-vscode/screenshot-2.png)

-You the reason you don't see any output is because the yellow line wasn't executed yet.
-You can continue execution of the program utill next breakpoint with the first option in the floating window that appeared.
-Whit the last option (red square stops the program)
+The reason you don't see any output is because the yellow line hasn't executed yet.
+You can continue execution of the program untill next breakpoint with the first option in the floating window that appeared.
+With the last option (red square stops the program)

 ## Shortcuts I use daily: